-Areas and Suburbs in Bangkok
+Areas and suburbs in Bangkok

 Downtown Bangkok: Silom, Sathorn, Sukhumvit

-Many expats favour living right within the guts of Bangkok.
-The centre of the city is in close proximity to the sleek and stylish Bangkok Sky Train (BTS), fancy shopping malls, hospitals, museums, good schools, numerous nightclubs, billions of bars, international restaurants, and even rare, green stuff called grass.
-The middle of town is also the primary place of business, so for many, being near work and having access to so many amenities is an attractive option.
+Many expats favour living right in the heart of Bangkok.
+The centre of the city is in close proximity to the sleek and stylish Bangkok Sky Train (BTS) as well as shopping malls, hospitals, museums, good schools, nightclubs, bars, international restaurants, and even grass – a rare commodity in many cities.